 Good study strategies are active, not passive.
 They get you out of your comfort zone.
 In some cases, they are excruciatingly painful.
-But with good study strategies, the law sticks to your brain.
-You master it, and you can apply it.
+But with good study strategies, your studying for the bar exam will actually result in the law sticking in your brain.
+You master it, and then you can apply it when you need it.

 A good bar exam study guide includes the following:

 - Ask questions about the material before you read it.
 Quiz yourself afterward.
 Whatever you study, make sure you can explain it to another person.
 Try explaining the law to a six-year-old.
 If you can’t explain it, you don’t understand it.
 Keep working until your explanations are clear.

 - Do the quizzes your bar review course gives you.
 Review the questions and answers until you can explain the answers to a six-year-old.
 See above.

 - Make your own flashcards and use them, and work from the short outlines your bar-prep courses or the bar examiners give you.
 These strategies are two sides of the bar review legal structure: the individual rules and how the rules for each area of law fit together.
 You need to know both.